Hoang-Long2012/pipeline-toolkit/README.md

 Two pipelines are equal when they have the same configured steps, `default` value, and `name`.

 Execution state is not considered.

+Comparing a pipeline with an unrelated object returns `NotImplemented`, allowing Python to perform normal reflected comparison behavior.

 ### `*`